zoranke/homebase-hass-bridge/README.md

-## Homebase Driver Sample form ssdp + tcp
+## Homebase Homeassistant bridge

-you need nodejs 6.0 + to run this sample
+you need nodejs 8.0 + to run this sample

 ## Start server